Nastel/tnt4py/README.md

 ## Event Stream Decoration
 Events can be decorated/enriched before streaming to jKool.
 Use `logEvent` helper method with user defined decorations.
 Required parameters are the logger instance, logging message, and the sourcefqn.
-Source fully qualified name (fqn) is a cannonical event source name with the followin convention `TYPE=name#TYPE=name..#TYPE=name` which is read from left to right and defines containment structure.
+Source fully qualified name (fqn) is a cannonical event source name with the following convention `TYPE=name#TYPE=name..#TYPE=name` which is read from left to right and defines enclosure relationship.

-Example: `APPL=PythonStreaming#SERVER=PythonServer100#NETADDR=11.0.0.2#DATACENTER=DC1#GEOADDR=52.52437,13.41053` interpreted as Application `PythonStreaming` running on server `PythonServer100` at networkd address `11.0.0.2` in datacenter `DC1` located in geo-location `52.52437,13.41053`.
+Example: `APPL=PythonStreaming#SERVER=PythonServer100#NETADDR=11.0.0.2#DATACENTER=DC1#GEOADDR=52.52437,13.41053` interpreted as application `PythonStreaming` running on server `PythonServer100` at network address `11.0.0.2` in datacenter `DC1` located in geo-location `52.52437,13.41053`.

+Supported types: `USER, APPL, PROCESS, APPSERVER, SERVER, RUNTIME, VIRTUAL, NETWORK, DEVICE, NETADDR, GEOADDR, DATACENTER, DATASTORE, CACHE, SERVICE, QUEUE`

 ~~~~python
 streaming.logEvent(logger, "This is an example",